 See how well you suit this job in Career Planner.

-They liaise with other managers and staff throughout the organisation to ensure that the qual;system is functioning properly.
-Where appropriate, the quality manager advises on changes and their implementation and provides training, tools and techniques to enable others to achieve quality.
+They liaise with other managers and staff throughout the organisation to ensure that the quality management system is functioning properly.
+Where appropriate, they advise on changes and how to implement them and provide training, tools and techniques to enable others to achieve quality standards.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.